John Lewis: SNCC Chairman

 In 1965 Lewis organized some of the voter registration efforts during the 1965 Selma voting rights campaign, and became nationally known during his prominent role in the Selma to Montgomery marches.
 On March 7, 1965 – a day that would become known as "Bloody Sunday" – Lewis and fellow activist Hosea Williams led over 600 marchers across the Edmund Pettus Bridge in Selma, Alabama.
 At the end of the bridge and the city-county boundary, they were met by Alabama State Troopers who ordered them to disperse.
 When the marchers stopped to pray, the police discharged tear gas and mounted troopers charged the demonstrators, beating them with nightsticks.
 Lewis's skull was fractured, but he was aided in escaping across the bridge to Brown Chapel, a church in Selma that served as the movement's headquarters.
 Lewis bore scars on his head from this incident for the rest of his life.

 Lewis served as SNCC chairman until 1966, when he was replaced by Stokely Carmichael.

 Field Foundation, SRC, and VEP (1966–1977)

-In 1966, Lewis moved to New York City to take a job as the associate director of the Field Foundation.
+In 1966, Lewis moved to New York City to take a job as the associate director of the Field Foundation of New York.
 He was there a little over a year before moving back to Atlanta to direct the Southern Regional Council's Community Organization Project.
-During his time with the SRC, he completed his degree from Fisk University.
+During his time with the Field Foundation, he completed his degree from Fisk University.

 In 1970, Lewis became the director of the Voter Education Project (VEP), a position he held until 1977.
 Though initially a project of the Southern Regional Council, the VEP became an independent organization in 1971.
 Despite difficulties caused by the 1973–1975 recession, the VEP added nearly four million minority voters to the rolls under Lewis's leadership.
 During his tenure, the VEP expanded its mission, including running Voter Mobilization Tours.